This event has already happened!

 Des Was a Bowie Fan: New Years Eve at The Big Top, Cardiff on Monday 31st December 2018

-The club will roll from 9pm sharp through the midnight bells, and on, on and on till 4am, twisting the night away under the cool gaze of the steeples at The Big Top, 10 Feet Tall.
+The club will fly from 9pm on till 4am, twisting the night away under the cool gaze of the pre-medieval steeples at The Big Top, 10 Feet Tall.

 'One of London's best indie / soul clubs' - New Musical Express